PRACTICAL POINTERS

 COMBINATION THERAPY

 Combination is a logical approach, given the multiple pathophysiological lesions in DM2.
 Indeed, most patients after a few years will require more than one drug for good control.
 A second drug may provide additive effect on lowering HbA1c.
-There is no evidence that one specific combination is any more effective than another in lowering glucose levels, or more effective in preventing complications.
+There is no evidence that one specific combination is any more effective than another in

 If control is not adequate, there should be no hesitation to add insulin either alone or in combination with oral drug(s), preferably in combination.